rchapman2022/BIOI4980-Senior-Project-Chapman/README.md

 install.packages("tidyverse")
 ```

-Next, it is important to note that these scripts **requires a specific file organization**:
+Next, it is important to note that these scripts **requires a specific file structure**:
 ```
 .
 ├── Differential-Expression analysis/